Raskelof/Talking-Stairs/README.md

 https://hackmd.io/@lnu-iot/HJUu_sIO9

-When you have your device setup in Helium you also need to provide the following configuration in the `config.json` file.
+When you have your device set up in Helium you also need to provide the following configuration in the `config.json` file.

 ```js
 "dev_eui": "x",